 A medium-bodied red wine or a cold lager complement the chili flavors well.
 Top with cilantro, cheese, or jalapeños for extra freshness and heat.

-Pin It Enjoy this quick chili any night for a satisfying, adaptable meal.
+Enjoy this quick chili any night for a satisfying, adaptable meal.
 It tastes even better the next day—just reheat and serve.

 Recipe Questions & Answers